smartrent/badmagic/README.md

 #### Displaying Metadata

-`badmagic` allows rendering a custom subsection in the `History` section for each historic API request where you can take the `metadata` you stored and display it in any custom way you'd like.
+`badmagic` allows rendering a custom subsection in the `History` section for each historic API request where you can take the `metadata` you stored using the axios intercepter and display it in any custom way you'd like.

 Note: By default, `insertedAt` is stored on `metadata`.